theduke/quickjs-rs/README.md

 This crate allows you to easily run ES2019 based Javascript code from a Rust context.

-## Limitations
+## Limitations / Warnings

-There are some limitations due to the early state of `quickjs` and a incomplete C API:
+There are some limitations due to the early state of `quickjs` and it's somewhat unpolished/incomplete C API:

-* Parse errors/ Exceptions in Javascript code are currently only reported as a "Unknown Exception"
+* Parse errors/exceptions while evaluating Javascript code are currently only reported as a "Unknown Exception"
-* JS objects can not be deserialized into Rust (JsValue::Object) due to a missing API
+* JS objects can not be deserialized into Rust (JsValue::Object) due to a missing property enumeration API
-* Invoking callbacks from Javascript with an invalid number of arguments causes a SIGKILL.

 ## Installation